VarshaBawari/CoffeeTales/README.md

 - Review a cafe
 - handling user's realtime locations
 - Loader Images
+- Wanted to break down all the components into more smaller components

 Challenges faced(Extra time consumed)-
 - Incompatible dependencies with latest react-native version (had to use react native version 0.59.9)